-Within the pages of my new book, I explore soil and seeds as both metaphor and literally to explore the future of possibilities without forgetting the past.
-In order to grow seeds, we need rich soil, water, sun... which helps us birth the foods that nourish humans and other beings.
+Within the pages of my new book, I explore soil and seeds as both metaphors and literal to narrate a future of regenerative possibilities without forgetting the past.
+In order to grow seeds, we need rich soil, water, and sun... which helps us birth the foods that nourish humans and other beings.
 What will these all mean if the future continues to be embedded in legacies of colonialism?

-My first novel is called Scars .
+Also, my first novel is called Scars .
 It is about finding self-love through racial healing and possibility.
 (Go here to learn more https://www.goodreads.com/book/show/23520029-scars)